 There are acute and chronic disturbances of human consciousness.
-Acute impairments of consciousness develop immediately after brain damage, which has resulted in the dysfunction of any of the components of the system that ensures the functioning of consciousness, primarily structures of the activating reticular system of the brain stem, as well as damage to the thalamus or diffuse damage of the white matter or cortex.
+Acute impairments of consciousness develop immediately after brain damage.
+Which has resulted in the dysfunction of any of the components of the system that ensures the functioning of consciousness, primarily structures of the activating reticular system of the brain stem, as well as damage to the thalamus or diffuse damage of the white matter or cortex?
 These include stunning, stupor and coma, which represent varying degrees of oppression of wakefulness.
-In addition, a state of altered consciousness in waking patients (delirium) is isolated.
+In addition, a state of altered human consciousness in waking patients (delirium) is isolated.

 Akinetic mutism can develop in some brain tumors and is characterized by the absence of voluntary movements and speech (in the absence of paresis, since the areas of the cortex controlling the corresponding muscles are not affected), while patients are conscious.
 As a rule, eye movements are preserved, patients can follow their eyes with those around them, and sometimes they can pronounce individual syllables and words.
 Often, after removal of the tumor, this syndrome regresses.